x07x08/TF2-Dodgeball-Modified/README.md

 - Steal distance CVar.
 - Additional parameters for internal commands.
 - Limits for speed and turnrate parameters.
+- No damage on rockets if the target suicides / disconnects.
+- No damage on stolen rockets (toggleable with a CVar).
+- Commands to modify the movement parameters of a rocket on the fly.

 # Fixes
 - Fixed some errors cause by invalid client indexes in timers.